Nick-Tsakalas/Customer-Segmentation/README.md

     ├── README.md          <- The top-level README for navigating this project.
     │
-    ├── data               <- The original data from Amazon Kidnle │
+    ├── data               <- The original data from popular retail store │
     ├── notebooks          <- Jupyter notebooks
     │